When You're Ready for a Founding AE

 Attainable variable with clarity.
 Clear rates, when commissions are earned, and when they are paid.

 Consider a draw for the first few months.
-Not forever.
-Enough to bridge while you create repeatability.
+Not forever — enough to bridge while you create repeatability.

 Equity that isn’t wallpaper.
 If you want them thinking like an owner, give them a path to be one.

-The bad smell everyone recognizes: huge OTE built on fantasy pipeline, microscopic equity, and hand-wavy quotas set by a spreadsheet.
 If you would not be excited to sign that plan yourself, don’t expect your Founding AE to be.

-When Not To Hire
+When Not to Hire

 You cannot name three customers who bought without personal ties